 This project will seek to develop a visco-elastic material model that includes the temperature dependence using state-of-the-art simulation methods such as discrete element method.
 Work will focus on developing a model that captures the relevant thermo-mechanical behavior of HMA across a range of temperatures that is applicable at the industrial scale.
 The project offers the student an opportunity to advance fundamental understanding of a common but complex material with immediate real-world impact.

-The project is financially supported by a collaboration between Astec Industries and EDEM Altair and may include a three-month placement at one of Astec’s locations (USA) or at EDEM Altair (UK).
+The project is financially supported by Astec Industries and may include a three-month placement at one of Astec’s locations in the USA.